-Note: This requirement will be waived if the schedule cannot be met because of a test or other failure on Euro NCAP's part.

-- If the rating is delayed beyond the [3] month deadline, the car being sold becomes eligible for testing.
+- Note: This requirement will be waived if the schedule cannot be met because of a test or other failure on Euro NCAP's part. - If the rating is delayed beyond the 3 month deadline, the car being sold becomes eligible for testing.
 If a member wishes to assume or resume sponsorship, the car on sale to the public will be tested. - The manufacturer may continue with sponsorship of the model if different results are expected from later cars.
 However, publication of the rating will not be sooner than publication of the member-sponsored tests on earlier cars. - If the member-sponsored tests on earlier cars cannot be completed against the current assessment year, the car will be assessed against the protocols of the following year.

-2.2.2.1.1.
+Note: these restrictions shall not apply if the manufacturer wishes to sponsor a vehicle which is currently on sale and which is not going to be updated.

+- 2.3.3.
 Up to 12 months before the model release date, the manufacturer has exclusive rights to sponsor the testing of that vehicle.
-Once the formal agreement to sponsor the vehicle is made, it cannot be cancelled and the manufacturer is obliged to inform Euro NCAP of any changes in the model release date.
+Once the formal agreement to sponsor the vehicle is made, it cannot be cancelled and the manufacturer is obliged to inform Euro NCAP of any changes in the model release date. - 2.3.4.

-2.2.2.1.2.
 After 12 months prior to the model release date, the manufacturer loses the exclusive right to sponsor the vehicle.
-A manufacturer may take over the sponsorship commitment from the Member, provided they agree to comply with the following requirements:

-- The choice of drive (LHD or RHD) and the choice of test laboratory are not changed. - The publication date of the Euro NCAP result is not later than [3] months after customers first receive their cars; - If the rating is delayed beyond the [3] month deadline, the car being sold becomes eligible for testing.
+A manufacturer may take over the sponsorship commitment from the Member, provided they agree to comply with the following requirements: - The choice of drive (LHD or RHD) and the choice of test laboratory are not changed. - The publication date of the Euro NCAP result is not later than 3 months after customers first receive their cars; - If the rating is delayed beyond the 3 month deadline, the car being sold becomes eligible for testing.
 If a member wishes to assume or resume sponsorship, the car on sale to the public will be tested. - The manufacturer may continue with sponsorship of the model if different results are expected from later cars.
-However, publication of the rating will not be sooner than publication of the member-sponsored tests on earlier cars.

-2.2.2.1.3.
-If the member-sponsored tests on earlier cars cannot be completed against the current assessment year, the car will be assessed against the protocols of the following year.

-2.2.2.1.3.
-Where a manufacturer chooses to sponsor a vehicle model already being sold, the following should be taken into account:

-• The publication date of the Euro NCAP result must not be later than [3] months after customers first receive their cars;

-Note: This requirement will be waived if the schedule cannot be met because of a test or other failure on Euro NCAP's part.

-• If the rating is delayed beyond the [3] month deadline, the car being sold becomes eligible for testing.
-If a member wishes to assume or resume sponsorship, the car on sale to the public will be tested.

-• The manufacturer may continue with sponsorship of the model if different results are expected from later cars.
-However, publication of the rating will not be sooner than publication of the member-sponsored tests on earlier cars.

-• If the member-sponsored tests on earlier cars cannot be completed against the current assessment year, the car will be assessed against the protocols of the following year.

-2.2.2.2.
-Where a manufacturer wishes to sponsor the testing of a vehicle model already nominated by a Member or third party, the manufacturer may take over the sponsorship commitment from the Member or third party, provided they agree to comply with the following requirements:

-- The publication date is not delayed by more than 3 months; - The choice of drive (LHD or RHD) and the choice of test laboratory are not changed.

-2.3.
-Third Party Sponsored Models

-2.3.1.
-Where a third party wishes to sponsor the testing of a vehicle model already nominated by a manufacturer or Member, the manufacturer or Member will have the first right.
+However, publication of the rating will not be sooner than publication of the member-sponsored tests on earlier cars. - 2.3.5.
+Where a manufacturer wishes to sponsor the testing of a vehicle model already nominated by a Member or third party, the manufacturer may take over the sponsorship commitment from the Member or third party, provided they agree to comply with the following requirements: - The publication date is not delayed by more than 3 months; - The choice of drive (LHD or RHD) and the choice of test laboratory are not changed. - 2.4.
+Third Party Sponsored Models - 2.4.1.
+Where a third party (for example an organisation which wishes to sponsor the testing of a vehicle or vehicle type which is of particular relevance to its activities) wishes to sponsor the testing of a vehicle model already nominated by a manufacturer or Member, the manufacturer or Member will have the first right.